neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/ Composable-Function-Transformations.md

         print(f'Epoch [{epoch + 1}/{num_epochs}], Loss: {loss.item():.5f}')
 ```

-For the benefits of vetorized computation, refer to the [Vectorized_Computation.md](Vectorized_Computation.md) sidebar.
+For the benefits of vectorized computation, refer to the [Vectorized_Computation.md](Vectorized_Computation.md) sidebar.

 As evident, the principles of inheritance and polymorphism from object-oriented programming can be metaphorically applied to enhance your learning experience.
 Embracing this essence of object orientation in your daily life encourages you to build upon previous knowledge and adapt it flexibly to new contexts.